 • Provide perspective on how organisms form into systems, from cells to animals to forests to major ecosystems.

-Humans vs Other Animals
+Humans Compared to Other Animals

 • All animals destroy things while eating, walking, playing, etc. But that damage is always accounted for within the system that animal is in (if it is not a human-introduced invasive species).